-Everyone were busy with their camera – most of them capturing Kanchan, where someone towards Nepal shooting Makalu and Everest.
+Everyone was busy with their camera – most of them capturing Kanchan, where someone towards Nepal shooting Makalu and Everest.

 The height was gradually decreasing as we were moving.
 A knee-cap would be helpful there.

 A change was noticed in the nature of trees and shrubs with the changing height also.
-The day’s trek lacked views of mountains as the weather had became overcast.
-But, the surrounding nature was colorful.
+The day’s trek lacked views of mountains as the weather had become overcast.
+But, the surrounding nature was colourful.

-Finally, we reached upper Gurdum.
-This is a place from where the Gurdum village can be seen.
-We saw number of trees, razed with lightning, there.
+Finally, we reached the upper Gurdum.
+This is a place where the Gurdum village can be seen.
+We saw a number of trees, razed with lightning, there.
 That was a scary scene.